-A Transformative Victory: A Q&A with Don Barger on Progress Reducing Coal-Based Pollution in the Southeast
+A Q&A with Don Barger on Progress Reducing Coal-Based Pollution in the Southeast

 In 2011, NPCA helped broker a historic agreement with the country’s largest power utility, Tennessee Valley Authority (TVA), to retrofit or retire 54 of its 59 coal-fired boilers.
 This agreement, known as a consent decree, is not only having a measurable impact on air quality, it’s turning out to be a smart business decision for the company.
 Just last month, TVA announced it will close five of the original 54 boilers ahead of schedule and retire another three instead of installing retrofit pollution controls.